 The regulator is considering whether to go through with a project which will improve the environmental quality by dE=1.
 The total cost of this change is C=3.
 If the project is implemented, this cost will distributed equally between the two consumers, so that each pays C_i =1.5.
-Let initial environmental quality be E=100, and the utility parameter α =1.
-Lump-sum transfers or side payments are not feasible.
+Let initial environmental quality be E=100.
+Lump-sum transfers or side payments are not feasible (that is: compensation to losers, if any, will not be paid).

-- a) Assume first that b_i =2 for both individuals.
+- a) Assume first that $b_i=2$ for both individuals.
 Assume, moreover, that each person's initial private consumption level is 100.
 Calculate each person's willingness to pay for the environmental improvement associated with the project (assume that the project is marginal, and measure WTP in units of the private consumption good).
 Will the project be a Pareto improvement?
 Assume that the regulator knows individuals' WTP.
-Will the project pass the Hicks-Kaldor-test?
-Will it increase social welfare, according to the regulator's view? - b) Assume now that initial consumption levels differ between persons, and equals 50 for person 1 and 150 for person 2.
+Will a standard cost-benefit analysis conclude that the project is socially efficient?
+Will it increase social welfare, according to the regulator's view? - b) Assume now that initial consumption x_i differs between persons, and equals 25 for person 1 and 175 for person 2.
 What is WTP for each person now?
 Is the project a Pareto improvement, if the costs are still shared equally?
-Will the project pass the Hicks-Kaldor test?
+Will the project be classified as socially efficient in a standard cost-benefit analysis?
 Will it improve social welfare?
-Give an intuitive explanation for your results, as compared to the results in a). - c) Assume now that initial consumption levels differ as described in b), and that, in addition, b_i differs between individuals in the following way: $b_1=2$, $b_2=3$.
+Give an intuitive explanation for your results, as compared to the results in a). - c) Assume now that initial consumption levels differ as described in b), and that, in addition, b_i differs between individuals in the following way: $b_1=2$, $b_2=10$.
 Costs are still to be shared equally.
 Will the project now be a Pareto improvement?
-Will it pass the Hicks-Kaldor-test?
+Will it pass a standard cost-benefit test?
 Will it improve social welfare?
 Explain your results intuitively. - d) Assume now that the regulator knows neither the utility functions and its parameters, nor the WTP of each individual.
 Assume that the environmental change from the project discussed above is a decrease in outdoor noise levels in a densely populated area.
 Discuss which valuation techniques might be used to assess individuals' WTP in this case.